Isaac Jefferson: Early life

-Service at Monticello
+Enslavement at Monticello

 Probably about 1790 at the age of 15, Isaac began his apprentice training in the metalworking trades.
 During the George Washington administration, Jefferson took Isaac as part of his household to Philadelphia which was then the nation's capital.
 He arranged to have the youth apprenticed for several years to a tinsmith, a skilled and valued trade.
 Isaac Jefferson's account is the only source for this aspect of his working life.
 He learned to make graters, pepper boxes, and tin cups, about four dozen a day.

 After the household's return to Monticello, the Jefferson set up a tin shop.
 Isaac Granger/Jefferson recalled that it did not succeed economically.
 Training as a blacksmith under his older brother Little George, Isaac added to his skills.
 Sometime after 1794, he became a nailer as well, and was assigned to both nail making and smithing.

 Marriage and family

 By 1796, Granger had a wife named Iris and a son Joyce.
 He was working extra hours in the blacksmith shop to make chain traces, for which Jefferson paid him three pence a pair.
 According to Jefferson's records, Granger was a most productive nailer.
 In the first three months of that year, he made 507 pounds of nails in 47 days, wasting the least amount of nail rod in the process.
 He earned the highest daily return for his master: the equivalent of eighty-five cents a day.